 - If you’re coming for São João in June, book your accommodation early.
 Also avoid staying in Ribeira neighborhood if you plan to sleep on the night of the 23rd June.

 - Avoid the cafés and restaurants right next to Douro in Ribeira.
 Yes, the views are splendid, but with the exception of a handful, the money-quality ratio is far from being great.
-Tipping is completely optional.
-You only do it if you feel the service was particularly special.

 Other articles about Portugal